Standards

 Most geospatial and simulation modeling is built around the concept of transforming input data, and using some kind of model or transformer into output data.
 Each time the model is run can be considered a realization of some modeled state.

-The Riverscapes Consortium have defined two standards; one for the data and one for the model itself.
+The Riverscapes Consortium have defined two standards: one for the data and one for the model itself.

 XML rules